MetaMask/metamask-docs/snaps/reference/cli/options.md

 </TabItem>
 </Tabs>

-Path to the Snap [manifest file](../../learn/about-snaps/files.md#manifest-file).
+Path to the Snap manifest file.
-The default is `"snap.manifest.json`.
+The default is `"snap.manifest.json"`.

 ### `manifest.update`